frederic-perez/AmE-dictionary/data/dictionary.md

 __By many accounts,__ _By many accounts, Americans are tired of the Democratic and Republican Parties._
 __C-rations__
 __C-suite__ _C-suite staff._
+__C.E.__ (CE) Of the period coinciding with the Christian era; preferred by some writers who are not Christians; "in 200 CE." _A Jewish revolt against Rome ended in defeat in 135 C.E._
 __CDs__ :two::hammer: _Goldman offers CDs with terms from six months to six years, paying as much as 2.30 percent._
 __CFL__ _Compact fluorescent lamp._
 __CID__